The public charging stations

 Electric power will cost less, especially by recharging during off-peak hours, for people who have a subscription including this option.

-Indeed, it is at home or at the workplace that the car remains immobilized the longest.
+Indeed, it is at home or at your workplace that the car remains immobilized the longest.
 This is when we will take advantage of these moments to recharge it.

 However, for longer trips, the charging stations located in public areas become essential.
 This need is even more crucial as soon as the journey’s distance, back and forth, approaches or exceeds the range of an electric vehicle.